WHAT IS A “SILO”?

 Internal links pass link juice.
 Therefore we can use pages with high inbound links to distribute that ranking power to other pages.

-This method requires a blog with taxonomies (aka categories in WordPress) and works great for rankings localized pages.
+This is a method requires a blog with taxonomies (aka categories in WordPress) and works great for ranking local pages.

 Target Keyword: “Miami PPC Company”

-Bonus tips: If you’re trying to rank for local terms, build links from local websites.
-For example, create web 2.0 blogs (miamibusinessreviews.weebly.com), Pinterest links (use Geo located feature) and link them to your category posts.
+Bonus Tip: If you’re trying to rank for local terms, build links from local websites.
+For example, create web 2.0 blogs (miamibusinessreviews.wordpress.com), Pinterest links (use Geo located feature) and YouTube videos (use Geo located feature) and link them to your category posts.

 This method creates a circular silo of blog posts around a silo page.
-This silo of blog posts links directly to your silo page, creating massive relevancy signals to search engines.
+This silo of blogs posts links directly to your silo page, creating massive relevancy signals to search engines.